 - An improved lifestyle

 An offshore company can be set up as a subsidiary for your business back home, such as a Canadian mother company setting up a subsidiary in the Cayman Islands, to take advantage of a Tax Information Exchange Agreement between Canada and the Cayman Islands, that provides some benefits to Canadian companies.
 Or you can launch a totally new company to reach global markets from an offshore destination.
-Cayman Enterprise City, a special economic zone in the Cayman Islands, allows you to easily incorporate and set up a physical presence with offices and staff.
+Cayman Enterprise City (CEC), a special economic zone in the Cayman Islands, allows you to easily incorporate and set up a physical presence with offices.
+CEC will also assist with your staffing needs, helping you better prepare for your move.